SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

     * Add links to class timetables and live virtual classes to avoid users having to contact the company for these details.
     * Add gym membership payment functionality to allow users to sign themselves up and pay for membership without having to contact the company.
     * Add a sign in page for users to be able to store and view infromation about their gym sessions, classes and track progress.
-    * Potentially create an app for the members to access all of their profile information and possibly communicate with other members and staff.
+    * Potentially create an app for the members to access all of their profile information and communicate with other members and staff.

 * ## Skeleton
   * Wireframes: